lewis-weinberger/psc/README.md

 By default this installs the (shared) library, games and manual page to `/usr/local` (see [config.mk](./config.mk)).

 Build artefacts (compiled object files) will be stored in a `build/` directory.
 Use `make clean` to remove the compiled executables and object files.
 Similarly, `make uninstall` will remove installed files.
+Note that `make` needs to be run from the root directory of the repository.

 ## Documentation